valmikGit/Data-Visualization/Assignment 2/README_Assignment_2.md

   ```bash
   python -m http.server
   ```
 - Copy the HTTP URL output on the command the line and paste it on the browser.
 Replace '[::]' by 'localhost' in the URL and then press Enter.
 You will be able to see the folder structure on the webpage.
 Click on the playstore.html file.
 This will open the webpage.
-Now, you can use the webpage to generate tree maps by uploading .csv files.
+Now, you can use the webpage to generate tree maps by uploading "treemap_data.csv" file, which is present in the "Part 2 Treemap visualization" folder.
 ### Colour map visulaizations:
 - Make sure the dvenv virtual environment is still activated.
 - Make sure you are at the root of this directory.